 Mahmudur Rahman, Project AquaRevive

 Marria’s CAP tackles household food waste by raising awareness and promoting sustainable habits among college-aged individuals in the US.
-Through a social media campaign and cooking workshops, the CAP aims to inspire teens and young adults to adopt small daily actions that reduce waste.
-Marria’s goal is to foster a culture of sustainability, empowering individuals to make lasting, responsible choices around food.
+Through a social media campaign @MarriasKitchen and cooking workshops, the CAP aims to inspire teens and young adults to adopt small daily actions that reduce waste.
+The goal is to foster a culture of sustainability, empowering individuals to make lasting, responsible choices around food.

 Megan’s CAP is an educational program designed to empower at-risk youth by teaching them to use their families SNAP benefits effectively for FLOSN ingredients.
 The program will address food insecurity, food waste, and ingredient repurposing, equipping students with lifelong skills to manage and understand their food choices.
 By fostering stronger and healthier relationships with food, Megan aims to break cycles of food insecurity.